Packaging and process optimization of plastic packaging with sleeves

 In order to make the packaging industry more recyclable, products need to be redesigned.
 This is where the “SLEEVE” project comes in, focusing on plastic packaging that is fitted with sleeves.

-This refers to a specific type of packaging labeling.
-Up to 100% of the main body is covered and usually no adhesive is used.
+“Sleeves” refer to a specific type of packaging labeling.
+This method covers up to 100% of the main body of the package and typically does not require the use of adhesive.
 Sleeves can offer added value in many ways.
-However, recyclability needs to be improved.
-If the main packaging body is correctly identified during sorting and/or the sleeves can be easily separated, we are convinced that sleeves can contribute to improving the quality of recyclates, as contaminants (such as printing inks) can be optimally removed from the material flow.
+However, recyclability needs to be better addressed.
+If the main packaging body is correctly identified during sorting and/or the sleeves can be easily separated, sleeves can contribute to improving the quality of recycled materials - we are convinced of this - since contaminants (such as printing inks) can be optimally removed from the material stream.

-The consortium has defined various levers for optimizing the recyclability of sleeve packaging:
+The consortium has identified various levers for optimizing the recyclability of sleeve packaging:

 • consumer behavior,